 Impact on your credit report & banking relationships

 As a result, banks can deny your request to open a checking account if you have any red flags from these companies.
 In this case, be sure to ask for the report to make sure there aren’t any errors.
 You can also ask for a free report if you receive an “adverse action” notice, which the bank has to provide you if they turn you down.

-In the case of a loan payment, a bounced check is a bigger deal and your main credit score could be affected.
-Non-sufficient funds mean that the payment was technically never completed.
+In the case of a loan payment, a bounced check is a bigger deal and could affect your main credit score.
+When your check bounces, it means that the transaction technically never went through.
 Unless you tried to pay early, that likely means you either missed a monthly payment or were late.

 This unpaid balance could get you in trouble with a collection agency, which might report you to the credit bureaus.
 This is a fast track to lower credit scores.